One AI Agent Control Plane for OpenAI, Claude & Gemini

-Yes — if you normalize action events and enforce policy at execution time instead of coupling controls to one model provider.
+Yes — normalize action events and enforce policy at execution time instead of coupling controls to one model provider.
+Cross-vendor patterns inside.

 Yes.
 A runtime control plane can be model-agnostic if enforcement is anchored at the action layer.
 Provider-specific reasoning stays separate from standardized execution controls.